Video Localisation

 Video localisation services adapt an existing video for a new audience so it feels native.
 That includes dubbing or subtitles, on screen text localisation, timing and pacing fixes.

-Plus a human review pass for terminology, names, and numbers, then delivery as a ready to publish export package.
+Plus a human review pass for terminology, names, and numbers.
+Then delivery as a ready to publish delivery package.

 2. What do you need from me to start, and what should I send?